AUTHOR: The Dental CFO

 National and local security and privacy regulations are important issues that dental practices must navigate now if they want to successfully start and maintain a teledentistry program.
 Having the proper equipment on hand is also integral for teledentistry to take off.

-Corrective and Cosmetic Treatments are Gaining Popularity
+Corrective and Cosmetic Treatments Are in High Demand

-Dentistry isn’t solely about routine care and preventing dental problems from becoming severe.
+Dentistry isn’t solely about routine patient care and preventing dental problems from becoming severe.
 How a person’s teeth look can affect their career, social and romantic life, and overall confidence.

 Dental practices that don’t make cosmetic treatments readily available will likely lose out to competitors.
 If your practice doesn’t offer corrective and cosmetic procedures, you could miss out on a significant revenue opportunity since the patients who desire these procedures are often willing and able to pay for them and prefer to work with dentists they know and trust.